History: The Playa Viva Story

 - Economic Development

 These three pillars of community development are interrelated.
 By addressing them individually and collectively we hope to create positive change for the people of Juluchuca and the watershed.
 These are all part of our Core Principals to create "meaningful" community, transform the community we inhabit and create a living legacy.
 To this end, Playa Viva supports volunteers to help further these goals.
-We also invite our guests to be part of this process, engage with the local community and be part of the social impact.
+We also invite our guests engage with the local community and be a part of this process.

 If Playa Viva is to be truly successful it will be the culmination of more than just a collection of rooms, regenerative design, a team of local employees and a set of aspirational goals.
 It will be a success if our guests join as partners in creating a New History of Place where the epilogue is a healthier, a more educated, a more economically vibrant and resilient community and ecosystem.
 We invite you to participate in creating that more perfect future with us.